crkntk/jitsu-buddies/README.md

 search a modal form pops up so you can change the parameters by which to search for partners.
 The default parameters for search are the users preferences.
 Once partners are found the map zooms out to show all the user icons for the users found along with their belt colors.
 User persistence is implemented using sessions in the back end and can be cleared by signing out.
+Any other functionality like updated preferences and setting meet ups among users is still a working progress.
+A chat feature for quests and meetups is also being implemented.

 Signing in credentials for basic functionlity of the website can be used and are